Commit-Boost/commit-boost-client/docs/docs/get_started/running/binary.md

 ## Setup
 Get the binary of the module either by compiling from source or by downloading a [published release](https://github.com/Commit-Boost/commit-boost-client/releases).

 Modules need some environment variables to work correctly.
-Here is the complete list

 ### Common
 - `CB_CONFIG`: required, path to the `toml` config file